The U.S. Has Numerous Immigration Options for Individuals Fighting Deportation

 More generally, the U.S. government often has discretion to award relief in the exercise of discretion.
 For example, the government may agree to stipulate to certain relief in immigration court proceedings.
 Alternatively, the government may award a stay of removal or deferred action—forms of relief that temporarily delays the execution of a removal order—if you have compelling humanitarian or medical needs.
 Other forms of prosecutorial discretion may also be available depending on your precise circumstances.

 Talk To a Lawyer Immediately About Receiving Relief

-If you or your family are seeking humanitarian relief in the United States, contact Iyer Immigration Law for assistance from our legal team.
+If you or your family are seeking humanitarian relief in the United States, contact Iyer PLLC for assistance from our legal team.
 Based in Houston and proudly serving clients in in Houston, Pasadena, Sugar Land, Conroe, Baytown, Katy, Clear Lake, Pearland, League City, Richmond, Spring, Humble, Kingwood, Stafford, Cypress, Fulshear, Missouri City, and The Woodlands.
 We also take immigration cases nationwide.
 We will guide you through the process of getting the help you and your family need.